ashfurrow/danger-rubocop/README.md

 This method accepts a configuration hash.
 The following keys are supported:

-* `files`: array of file names or glob patterns to determine files to lint
+* `files`: array of file names or glob patterns to determine files to lint.
+If omitted, this will lint only the files changed in the pull request.
+To lint all files every time, pass an empty string; this is the equivalent of typing `rubocop` without specifying any files, and will follow the rules in your `.rubocop.yml`.
 * `force_exclusion`: pass `true` to pass `--force-exclusion` argument to Rubocop.
-  (this option will instruct rubocop to ignore the files that your rubocop config ignores, despite the plugin providing the list of files explicitely)
+  (this option will instruct rubocop to ignore the files that your rubocop config ignores, despite the plugin providing the list of files explicitly)
 * `inline_comment`: pass `true` to comment inline of the diffs.
 * `fail_on_inline_comment`: pass `true` to use `fail` instead of `warn` on inline comment.
 * `report_danger`: pass true to report errors to Danger, and break CI.